-Here's an old fashioned Fastnacht recipe for making those delicious German doughnuts, also called Fast Nacht Kuchen.
-The delicious deep-fried treats are traditionally served on Shrove Tuesday, the day before the start of Lent.
+Here's an easy German Fastnacht recipe to make those delicious German doughnuts that everyone raves about.
+Also called Fast Nacht Kuchen, these delicious deep-fried pastries are traditionally served on Shrove Tuesday, the day before the start of Lent.
 But, believe me, you'll love to eat them anytime!

 Mary at The Farm and Book of Recipes (1915)